Why are board games perfect activities for families?

 Option #12: Spy Alley

 In Spy Alley , players must determine who among them are spies and who are friends.
-This board game for families moves quickly but functions like a longer, slower-paced mystery game.
-The pace of this family board game is ideal for kids and can be enjoyed by two to six players.
+This game moves quickly but functions like a longer, slower-paced mystery game.
+The pace of this game is ideal for kids and can be enjoyed by two to six players.
 That being said, teens and adults will probably not have as much fun.

 Option #13: Latice

 Latice involves laying down tiles in certain orders and being the first to run out of tiles.
 Although play is simple, there is a lot of strategy and critical thinking involved in success.
-This board game for families features colorful tiles that encourage kids to want to play and young players and adults both will feel challenged by this family board game.
+This game features colorful tiles that encourage kids to want to play and young players and adults both will feel challenged by this game.

 Play The Best Family Board Games Today

 Now that you’ve had a chance to check out some of the better family games on the market today, you may be wondering how to choose the right one.
 Your family’s needs may be different from others, so keep this in mind as you move forward and narrow down your choices.

 Here are some of the best characteristics of the perfect family game board:

 - Playable and fun for all ages: Everyone in the family should be able to play the game and enjoy themselves while doing so (even if adults may find it a little easy).

 - Easy to understand and learn how to play: The game should be simple enough to understand that kids won’t get frustrated as they learn it.